BertilleT/classificrops/docs/source/How-to-guide.rst

 ==============
 - :ref:`How to convert my regional or national LPIS classification to the ICC ?`
 - :ref:`How to compare handmade and scriptmade conversion tables ?`
+- :ref:`How to view statistics on Catalonia and Girona LPIS data from 2020, harmonized with ICC ?`

 .. _How to convert my regional or national LPIS classification to the ICC ?: